Where do I find an ARC Application and why do I need one?

 The City of Hillsboro also has a mediation program that can help neighbors resolve disputes.

-when are the monthly board members held?
+when are the monthly board meetings held?

 HOW CAN I HELP OUT and get involved?